sbrzt/sirius/data_model/development/01/formal-competency-questions.md

 ***

 ## CQ_1.2
-Return the contextual information of the heritage asset in terms of its type and description.
+What is the contextual information of the heritage asset in terms of its type and description?

 ```SPARQL
 PREFIX tbox: <https://w3id.org/sirius/ontology/development/01/schema/>